I have been building raised garden beds for over five years, mainly to grow vegetables. I recently branched out to

 Stakes seemed to force vine growth into the ideal of a single vertical axis.
 A string trellis seemed to force vine growth into the ideal of a single flat plane.
 Tomato vines that branched outside the main axis or outside a flat plane seemed to require additional support.

 When I used stakes, I found myself adding more stakes late in the growing season, outside the plane of the original stakes, in order to accommodate branches that did not fit the single-axis ideal.

 When I used a string trellis, I found myself adding supplementary stakes outside the plane of the strings.
 I also discovered that vines of the type of tomatoes I grow stretched the strings (which were strong twine), sometimes breaking the twine.
 Tomato vines did NOT simply branch in the vertical direction of the twine as I had planned, but "chose" other directions of branching that deformed the twine beyond any real supporting configuration, even though I pulled the twine as tightly as possible.
-I found out the hard way that twine simply develops excessive give over time, under the continuous force of tomato vine growth and branching.
+I found out the hard way that twine simply develops excessive give over time, especially under the continuous force of tomato vine growth and branching.

 I am not sure how people who claim success with string trellises achieve such success.
 I suspect that these people are extremely vigilant in monitoring, pruning, and training their tomato vines.
 I believe that there is a less demanding, more enjoyable way.